fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-02-python.md

 ### Task 3: Add weather tools to your MCP server

-Add two tools to your server:
+Add the following tools to your server:

-- get_forecast: Returns a short forecast by lat/lon using Open-Meteo.
+- `get_forecast`: Returns a short forecast by latitude/longitude using api.weather.gov (NWS).
-- get_alerts: Returns active severe weather alerts by lat/lon using api.weather.gov.
+- `get_alerts`: Returns active severe weather alerts for a US state using api.weather.gov (NWS).

+> ℹ️ These weather tools integrate with the National Weather Service API.
+It provides real-time weather updates and alerts for US locations only.

 Create an extension class for HttpClient which helps simplify JSON request handling:
 ```csharp